Why women give chocolates to men on Valentine’s Day in Japan.

 He is nervous and he does not even know what to say.
 He also wonders : “Should I also give her some present when I tell her that I like her and how I feel about her?
 She may not be looking for any relationship now or not even *in the mood for love.*” “What should I give her as a present in the first place?”
 He may also asks a friend for advice.

-Love is universal, so there must have been a situation like this everywhere.
+Love is universal, so there must have been a situation like this everywhere on the planet.
 So some boys in some places thought: “What would make the very best gift – I mean scientifically?”

 Then they find out at a library or elsewhere or some smart friend tells him that the compounds in chocolate affect brain chemistry.
 Chocolate can promote the brain chemistry of being in love.
 “Chocolate!
 It will be a perfect gift then.”